-Following the removal of all government subsidies for onshore wind projects, Brockwell has been considering variations to the original planning permission to maximise wind yield and site efficiency – this will allow the site to be developed in a subsidy-free environment.
-This includes consideration of improved turbine designs, and amending the number, height and blade length of turbines to optimise the energy yield potential.
+Following the removal of all government subsidies for onshore wind projects, Brockwell considered variations to the original planning permission to maximise wind yield and site efficiency – in order to allow the site to be developed in a subsidy-free environment.
+This included consideration of improved turbine designs, and amending the number, height and blade length of turbines to optimise the energy yield potential.

-Brockwell is committed to investing in wind energy at Broken Cross and we intend to make a new planning submission to South Lanarkshire Council following a review of wind resource and optimisation of the site layout.
-The new application will comprise:
+Brockwell is committed to investing in wind energy at Broken Cross, and in October 2019 made a new planning submission to South Lanarkshire Council following a review of wind resource and optimisation of the site layout.
+The new application comprised:

 Consultation is at the heart of the Brockwell development ethos.